Wondering which cities in Italy serve the best food?

 The Tuscan cuisine uses simple, home-grown ingredients cooked just right in old-fashioned recipes.
 Some famous "poor" dishes are pappa al pomodoro, torta di ceci, panzanella, and crostini.
 Lampredotto sandwiches, made from cow stomach, show how they use every part of the animal.
 They're worth trying.

-Be sure to visit the Mercato Centrale, Florence’s main indoor food market, to see the best produce from Tuscan region and to snack some cheese and prosciutto.
+Be sure to visit the Mercato Centrale, Florence’s main indoor food market, to see the best produce from Tuscan region and to snack some cheese and cured meats.
 Here you can grab a lampredotto panini or schiacciata sanwich with your favourite filling.

 Wine lovers will be happy too, with lots of great local wines to choose from.
 If you want something more casual, try a big Fiorentina steak in one of Florence's old steakhouses.
 After that, take a walk by the river with some homemade gelato.
 It's the perfect way to enjoy Tuscan food!